-Figure 16: pushbuttons and OLED module wiring
+Figure 17: pushbuttons and OLED module wiring

+Figure 17 above depicts the wiring for all six of the pushbuttons in addition to the OLED module.
+All buttons had the left pin made common with the Raspberry Pi’s ground pin, and the right pin connected to a GPIO pin ( in this case GPIO 17, 27, 22, 10, 9 and 11).
+The OLED’s power line connected to the 3.3V pin, SDA and SCL lines connected to their equally named counterpart pins on the Raspberry Pi, and ground pins were made common.

-Figure 16 above depicts the wiring for all six of the pushbuttons in addition to the OLED module.
-The buttons and OLED display would be placed under a more aesthetically pleasing case which would house the button caps with the Braille as seen in Figure 17 below.
+The buttons and OLED display would be placed under a more aesthetically pleasing case which would house the button caps with the Braille as seen in Figure 18 below.